ADVANCED TRADING

 Position Goes Against You

-Your account balance drops below maintenance margin
+Account balance drops below maintenance margin.

 2